Wilbur G. Zeigler: Early career

-The co-authors wrote in a lively fashion about the Cherokees and their lore, the native mountaineers and their lore, bear hunting and trout fishing, famous hunters and renowned fishermen, farming and livestock, mountain scenery and customs, the coming of tourism, mining, the distinctive characteristics of Asheville and other mountain communities, and much more.
-It would be difficult to think of a topic they didn’t touch upon, often in passing but not infrequently in depth.
-The book is a neglected classic of Southern Appalachian literature.

 In 1883, Zeigler settled in San Francisco, and returned to legal work, concentrating on civil law.
 Eventually he formed the partnership Galpin & Zeigler.

 Marlovian theory

 Zeigler returned to literature with his novel It was Marlowe: a Story of the Secret of Three Centuries, (1895).
 In the preface to the book Zeigler commented on the then-popular Baconian theory that Francis Bacon was the true author Shakespeare's works.
 He argued that the two authors were very different, and put forward his alternative suggestion that Christopher Marlowe, who is recorded to have been killed in a fight in 1593, faked his death.
 He pointed out that accounts of the death were very inconsistent and that no evidence had ever been found concerning his mysterious killer.
 He noted similarities between Marlowe's and Shakespeare's styles and the fact that the latter's career began almost simultaneously with the end of Marlowe's in 1593.
 Zeigler dealt with the anticipated objection that, unlike Shakespeare, there is little humour in Marlowe's work, by referring to the comic scenes in Doctor Faustus.
 He also noted that Shakespeare's own name first appears on plays in 1598 with the publication of Love's Labour's Lost and that John Aubrey later wrote that Ben Jonson "killed Mr. Marlow, ye poet, on Bunhill, coming from the Green Curtain play house" in the same year.
 Zeigler suggests that the two events are linked and that Marlowe survived until 1598 when Jonson may have killed him.
 In the novel, Zeigler creates a fictional narrative about how the deception may have occurred and why there appear to be two reported dates for Marlowe's death.
 He also puts arguments about similarities between Marlowe's work and Shakespeare's into the mouths of Ben Jonson and Thomas Nashe.
 In footnotes and an appendix Zeigler expands on connections between Marlowe's and Shakespeare's work and suggests that Jonson was behind the 1623 First Folio, in which he thinks he had a financial interest.